genome/somatic-sniper/gmt/documentation.md

 `-q  INT ﬁltering reads with mapping quality less than INT [0]`

 `-Q  INT ﬁltering somatic snv output with somatic quality less than INT [15]`

+`-L FLAG do not report LOH variants as determined by genotypes`

+`-G FLAG do not report Gain of Referene variants as determined by genotypes`

 `-p  FLAG disable priors in the somatic calculation.
 Increases sensitivity for solid tumors.`